madhavakatakam/Weather-Forecast-Application-using-OpenMeteo-in-Javascript/README.md

 Added Geo-Location to fetch location data of user when search by location button is clicked(not fully functional yet).
 Flow of the project is updated with proper input validation and error handling.
 The Geo-Location feature now works perfectly.
 When you click the “Use Current Location” button, it gets your latitude and longitude using the Geolocation API and finds your city and country from the OpenStreetMap API.
 Currently, the webpage perfectly fetches current and 5-day weather data and displays it to the user on the webpage in plain text.
-Added CSS Styling to Header section and form elements of the webpage, added borders to help visualize and manage the layout of the webpage.
+Added CSS Styling to Header section, current weather section and form elements of the webpage, added borders to help visualize and manage the layout of the webpage.
 Included input.css and output.css files to build the Tailwind CSS for the webpage.
 The command to run the project is : npx @tailwindcss/cli -i ./src/input.css -o ./src/output.css --watch Removed all console statements.
 Now the weather data is displayed perfectly on the webpage and fixed the bug where paragraphs are stacked everytime the search button is clicked.
-Added hover effects to form elements and updated the layout and borders of the form section.
+Added CSS styling to Added hover effects to form elements and updated the layout and borders of the form section.
 Buttons now scale on hover.